Guidelines for Working Dog Programs

 Rescues 2the Rescue is a program created by Working Dogs for Conservation (WD4C) and the International Fund for Animal Welfare (IFAW).
-We aim to connect high-energy, difficult to place shelter dogs with detection dog trainers and other such working dog programs.
-Rescues 2the Rescue facilitates these connections in order to provide a sound and successful adoption option and to provide a resource to bridge the gap between shelters and working dog trainers, Rescues 2the Rescue offers a sound, successful alternative to traditional adoption for difficult to place dogs with enriching and rewarding careers.
+We aim to connect high-energy, high-drive shelter dogs with detection dog trainers and other such working dog programs.
+As a bridge between shelters and working dog trainers, Rescues 2the Rescue offers a sound, successful alternative to traditional adoption for difficult to place dogs and provides them with enriching and rewarding careers.

-Rescues 2the Rescue is a facilitative body, with the capacity to connect adoptable dogs with potential trainers.
-Trainers and dogs are vetted according to the guidelines below in order to maximize successful adoptions and minimize failures and poor matches.
-Rescues 2the Rescue will maintain the final decision regarding inclusion of both dogs and trainers in this program.
+Rescues 2the Rescue is a platform connecting adoptable dogs with trainers.
+Dogs and trainers are vetted according to the guidelines below to maximize successful adoptions and minimize failures and poor matches.
+Rescues 2the Rescue retains the final decision regarding inclusion of both dogs and trainers in this program.
 Rescues 2the Rescue will not be directly involved in the transfer of animals.

-The following guidelines are meant to provide a general overview of the policies and practices recommended for working dogs throughout their lives, especially during training and deployment.
-WD4C and IFAW advocate for the health, well-being, and humane treatment of dogs during every step of the process and throughout their time in a working dog program and retirement.
+The following guidelines provide a general overview of the policies and practices recommended for working dogs throughout their lives, especially during training and deployment.
+WD4C and IFAW prioritize the health, well-being, and humane treatment of dogs during every step of the process, including their time as a working dog and during retirement.

 We ask that anyone participating in Rescues 2the Rescue review these guidelines and use them to help their dog build a successful career.
 For more information, please visit the Contact section of our website or email Rescues2theRescue@gmail.com.

 WD4C’s training philosophy upholds respect for the dogs and encompasses all aspects of how they live and are handled.
 This includes: